 The Cytosponge is a capsule containing a soft, compressed mesh sponge, attached to a fine string.
 It can detect changes in the cells lining the oesophagus and diagnose Barrett’s Oesophagus more simply and comfortably compared to endoscopy.

 The capsule is swallowed by the patient and after several minutes, a small, soft sponge emerges from the capsule.
 The sponge is then gently removed by pulling on the string in a smooth, quick motion.
 As the sponge is pulled up and out it collects cells from the lining of the oesophagus.
 The whole process takes less than 10 minutes.

-Cytosponge cell device is covered by most insurance companies or can be on a self-pay basis.
+We are pleased to be the only hospital in Scotland able to offer the Cytosponge cell collection device.
+It is covered by most insurance companies or can be on a self-pay basis.
 Please check your cover details with your insurer directly.

 A revolutionary new procedure, called the HALO treatment, can now help treat Barrett’s sufferers.
 The significance of HALO was published in the New England Medical Journal which shows that the treatment can reduce the risks of developing oesophageal cancer in high-risk cases by more than 90%.
 The National Institute for Health and Clinical Excellence (NICE) approved this therapy in 2010.